4—Being LDS in France and in the closet

 My fellow university students don’t find it appropriate for missionaries (and for me) to knock on people’s doors or talk about our religion: “If people want to know about your religion, just let them find you.”
 But no one seems to have any issues with unsolicited TV commercials.
 I believe I must give back from what I was given.
 Besides, no one is forced to listen to us.
 Giving a Book of Mormon is no different than giving a CD to a friend.
 Talking about the Gospel is like talking about a movie.
 Love (of the art product and yours friends) is the motivation.
 Sharing the Gospel is not different.
 Proselytising is pure charity: Christian love in action.

-I know missionaries can be really cute, and that the whole ‘forbidden fruit’ thing is hot, but just because you’re gay doesn’t mean you fancy every bloke.
+I know missionaries can be really cute, but just because you’re gay doesn’t mean you fancy every bloke.

 Rachel ¹ is here now.
 She’s 16 and her parents are members of the Church.
 She’s here because she has a crush on the French Elder.
 Sylviane is with her.
 She’s new to our ward (congregation).
 I stopped by Rachel’s yesterday and found out Sylviane had run away from home.
 Again.
 Obsessed with Mariah Carey—that she listens to on her discman even during church meetings—she’s the only person I know who can get away with wearing those Aladdin-type attires she’s into these days.

 Sylviane tried to dye our hair yesterday.
 Then we made water bombs with condoms (she brought) and dropped them from the third floor.
 When someone furiously rang the bell and managed to get in the building and drummed on the door of the apartment, we buried all the remaining condoms at the bottom of the garbage can and proceeded to read the Scriptures, so God could deliver us!